 Voice of the South West

-The Board of Directors is charged with the responsibility of ensuring policy implementation, proper accountability and adherence to the dictates of the famous trilogy of broadcasting exiting to facilitate information, education and entertainment.
+At the apex of the Corporation is a governing board (appointed by the State Governor).
+The board (board of directors), headed by a Chairman, is saddled with the responsibilities of ensuring policy implementation, proper accountability and adherent to the famous trilogy of broadcasting existing to facilitate information, education and entertainment.

-The Management thinks strategically about
+The Management thinks strategically about:

 - maintaining programme quality and distinctiveness,

 - maximum utilization of human and technical resources, and